izored/rightclick-copyright/README.md

        ├── monitor-copyright.ps1
        └── install.ps1
    ```
-3. Edit `.env` with your name, copyright string, website, etc.
+3. Open the `.env` file in a text editor and replace the placeholder values with your own info (name, copyright, website).
 4. Run `install.ps1` once to add the right-click context menu:
    ```powershell
    .\install.ps1